richek/mrDatabase/README.md

 As configured in the download package, the admin and browser clients run on the same system as the server, using "localhost" as the domain name.

-### HTTPS
+### HTTP | HTTPS

-All communication between the server and clients uses HTTPS.
-The directory specified by **options.certs** contains demo certificates for HTTPS, but the root certificate being self-signed may cause browser clients to require the user to take responsibility for the "insecure" connection.

-__Note:__ The **options.certs** values in the server and the admin client do not have to be the same.
-The server does not reference "client.pfx", and the admin client does not reference "server.pfx".
+The server and clients communicate using HTTP.
+There is code in the server and the admin client to use HTTPS, and SSL test certificates reside in the "Certs" directory.
+In the download package, that code is commented out.

-The server listens at **options.httpsPort** (8888) for HTTPS connections.

-The **options** object at the top of server.js configures the port for HTTPS.
-The **httpsOptions** object at the top of admin.js configures its HTTPS port.
-If you change the port, make sure the admin client's **httpsOptions.port** is identical to the server's **options.httpsPort**.

-### SSL Certificates

-For production, replace the SSL certificates in the **options.certs** directory with certificates whose trust chain leads to a known Certificate Authority.

-The server certificate (server.pfx) must use the correct Fully Qualified Domain Name (FQDN) as the Common Name (CN), or it must appear as a Subject Alternative Name (SAN).
-The download package server certificate serves only the "localhost" domain.
+__Note:__ The SSL test certificates have a self-signed root, which makes some browsers complain that they cannot verify the certificate chain.
+Some--but not all--of these browsers offer a way around this problem.

 ### Server